linux-chenxing/linux-chenxing.org/blobs/bootrom.md

 ## Tags

-At the end of the Boot ROM there for infinity 3 forward there seems to be an ASCII tag that contains the git hash the ROM was built from.
+At the end of the Boot ROM for infinity 3 forward there seems to be an ASCII tag that contains the git hash the ROM was built from.

 ## Messages